srinivastamada/BlogApp/README.md

 # BlogApp
 An iOS and Android application for Google Blogger hosted websites.
-This package is powered by www.9lessons.info blog feed content.
+This package is powered by www.9lessons.info blog feed content and developed using Ionic v2 and Angular 2.

 Install Node JS Software